Magnitus-/ExpressSessionMongoDB/README.md

 function(<DBHandle>, <Callback>, <Options>);
 ```

-'DBHandle' is the database handle that the store will operate on.
+&lt;DBHandle&gt; is the database handle that the store will operate on.
 It should be obtained using the MongoDB driver.
-'Callback' is the function that will be called when the session store instance (and its underlying database collection/index dependencies) have been created.
-'Options' are the options you can pass to the session store instance.

-'Options' is an object with the following properties:
+&lt;Options&gt; are the options you can pass to the session store instance.
+It is an object with the following properties:

-SessionID: Can be either true or false (default).
+- SessionID: Can be either true or false (default).
 If true, session IDs will be indexed with a unique requirement in the MongoDB database, making the creation of sessions slower, but their access faster.
 It will also report an error if 2 sessions with duplicate IDs are generated.

-TimeToLive: Integer than can be 0 (default) or greater.
+- TimeToLive: Integer than can be 0 (default) or greater.
 If greater than 0, a Time-to-Live index will be set which will represent how long (in seconds) a session can be idle in the database (neither written to nor accessed) before MongoDB deletes it.
 Note that according to the author of "MongoDB: The Definitive Guide", MongoDB check on Time-To-Live indexes about once per minute, so you should not rely on a session getting deleted the exact second it expires.

-'Callback' takes the following signature:
+- Filter: Can be true or false (default).
+If set to true, the '.', '$' and '\0' special characters are sanitized in session properties before storage.
+Necessary to store sessions with properties that contains those characters.
+You can gain a bit of speed by setting this to false if you are certain your session properties won't contain those characters.

+&lt;Callback&gt; is the function that will be called when the session store instance (and its underlying database collection/index dependencies) have been created.
+It takes the following signature:

 ```javascript
 function(<Err>, <StoreInstance>)
 ```

-'Err' is null if no error occured (otherwise it contains the error object).
+&lt;Err&gt; is null if no error occured (otherwise it contains the error object).

-'StoreInstance' is the resulting store instance you can pass to express-session.
+&lt;StoreInstance&gt; is the resulting store instance you can pass to express-session.

 Future
 ======